-Khmer red curry is an exceptional type of curry as it doesn’t primarily end as bursting flames in your mouth.
+Khmer red curry is exceptional as it doesn’t primarily end as bursting flames in your mouth.
 Unlike other curries from Thailand, his curry l\is less spicy and is much similar to the coconut milk curries though it lacks that biting chili.
 The dish largely features Kroeung, lemon grass, fresh coconut milk, potatoes, green beans, eggplant, chicken or fish.
 The dish is considered to be special and is served in occasions like religious holidays, family gatherings, weddings or even Ancestor’s day which involves sharing the dish with the monks in honor of the departed loved ones.
-The dish can also be served with bread though this is considered to be more of French influence.(image by Misao Ono).
+The dish can also be served with bread though this is considered to be more of French influence..

 Lap Khmer: Lime-marinated Khmer beef salad

 Also known as lime marinated beef Khmer salad, this dish will definitely appease you with its ceviche style.
 The dish features some thinly cut beef that are cooked quickly by marinating them with some lime juice.
 Its best dressed with some green pepper, green beans, mint, Asian basil, fish sauce, some garlic, shallots and lemon grass.

 Cambodian dishes prepared by excellent chefs will definitely increase your appetite.
 There are also good vegetarian friendly foods that one can try out especially those who don’t take animal protein.
 Its advisable to consult what the dish is made of as you can eat animal proteins which might later affect you as a vegetarian.